-What is the Warranty of James Nilsson Products?
+What is the Warranty of Nilsson Products?

 Our winches are covered by a three year return to factory warranty against defective materials or workmanship, except motors and seals which are covered by a one year warranty.
 Warranty does not cover damage due to improper use or poor maintenance.
 If a fault develops during the warranty period DO NOT remove any parts or attempt a repair.
 Remove the winch/motor assembly in one piece from the boat and return it to your supplier or the manufacturer with evidence of purchase, a description of the installation and problem experienced.

-Who are James Nilsson Ltd?
+Who are Nilsson Winches & Engineering?

 New Zealand's longest established winch manufacturer started in the business in the mid 60's.
 Many of our winches dating back to the 70's and 80's are still in service.
 Read about us

 What size boat is it good for?

 The C400 was developed for pleasure craft up to around 7m - 23ft and for this duty, it has more than enough power.